ibm-cloud-docs/BlockStorage/faqs.md

 It's best to run storage traffic on a VLAN, which bypasses the firewall.
 Running storage traffic through software firewalls increases latency and adversely affects storage performance.

+## How do I route block storage traffic to its own VLAN interface and bypass a firewall?
+{: #howtoisolatedstorage}
+{:faq}

+To enact this best practice, follow these steps:
+1. Provision a new VLAN in the same data center as the host and the block storage device.
+See [Getting started with VLANs](/docs/vlans?topic=vlans-getting-started).
+1. Provision a secondary private subnet to the new VLAN.
+1. Trunk the new VLAN to the private interface of the host.
+Note:  This action momentarily disrupts the network traffic on the host while the VLAN is being trunked to the host.
+1. Create a new 802.11q interface on the Linux or Windows host.
+1. Choose one of the unused secondary IP address from the newly trunked VLAN and assign that IP address, subnet mask, and gateway to a new 802.11q interface on the Linux or Windows host.
+1. In VMware, create a new VMkernel network interface (vmk) and assign the unused secondary IP address, subnet mask, and gateway from the newly trunked VLAN to the new vmk interface.
+1. Add a new persistent static route on the host to the target iSCSI subnet.

 ## What latency can be expected from the {{site.data.keyword.blockstorageshort}}?
 {: faq}
+{: #latency}
 {: support}

 Target latency within the storage is <1 ms. The storage is connected to compute instances on a shared network, so the exact performance latency depends on the network traffic during the operation.

+## I ordered a block storage LUN in the wrong data center.
+Is it possible to move or migrate storage to another data center?
+{: faq}
+{: #movedatacenter}

+You need to order new block storage in the right data center, and then cancel the block storage device you ordered in an incorrect location.

 ## Why can {{site.data.keyword.blockstorageshort}} with Endurance 10 IOPS/GB tier be ordered in some data centers and not in others?
 {: faq}
+{: #orderendurance}
 {: support}

 The 10 IOPS/GB tier of Endurance type {{site.data.keyword.blockstorageshort}} is available in most [data centers](/docs/BlockStorage?topic=BlockStorage-selectDC).

 ## How can we tell which {{site.data.keyword.blockstorageshort}} volumes are encrypted?
 {: faq}
+{: #volumeencrypt}
 {: support}

 When you look at your list of {{site.data.keyword.blockstorageshort}} in the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic/storage/block){: external}, you can see a lock icon next to the volume name for the LUNs that are encrypted.

 ## How do we know when we're provisioning {{site.data.keyword.blockstorageshort}} in an upgraded data center?
 {: faq}
+{: #upgradedcenter}
 {: support}

 When you order {{site.data.keyword.blockstorageshort}}, all upgraded data centers are denoted with an asterisk (`*`) in the order form and an indication that you're about to provision storage with encryption.
 When the storage is provisioned, you can see an icon in the storage list that shows that storage as encrypted.
 All encrypted volumes and LUNs are provisioned in upgraded data centers only.
 You can find a full list of upgraded data centers and available features [here](/docs/BlockStorage?topic=BlockStorage-selectDC).

 ## If we own non-encrypted {{site.data.keyword.blockstorageshort}} in a data center that was recently upgraded, can we encrypt that {{site.data.keyword.blockstorageshort}}?
 {: faq}
+{: #encryptupgrade}
 {: support}

 {{site.data.keyword.blockstorageshort}} that is provisioned before the data center upgrade can't be encrypted.